 6. Massage Your Brows

 Giving your brows a massage may sound a little strange — but hear us out!
 Eyebrow massages don’t only feel amazing, but they can also be very beneficial to promoting growth.
-Massages can help increase blood flow to the hair follicles, thus encouraging the follicles to receive more nutrients and oxygen, which can lead to healthy hair growth.
+Massages can help increase blood flow to the hair follicles, thus encouraging the follicles to receive more nutrients and oxygen, which can lead to healthy brow growth.
 Apply pressure onto each brow with your fingertips and massage in a circular motion for the best results.
 You can do this on its own or before applying your favorite brow serum.

 To help your eyebrows grow back faster, you’ll need a nutrient-rich eyebrow serum to nourish your hair follicles.
 Enter our signature vegaBROW Volumizing Serum — there’s a reason it's the fastest-growing brow product in the world!
 Just swipe the applicator brush along your brow line once in the morning and once in the evening, and you should see visible growth around thirty days.
 And you can feel good using vegaBROW every day knowing it is plant-based, hormone-free and toxin-free, making it safe for even the most sensitive skin.